About me

 Menshikov case

-This case concerns a violation of the applicant’s rights when he was placed in a metal cage in the courtroom.
+This case concerns a violation of the applicant’s rights as a result of his placement in a metal cage in court.
 The Court communicated the application to the respondent Government on 2 March 2023.

 Application